haskell/cabal/doc/getting-started.rst

     main :: IO ()
     main = haskellSay "Hello, Haskell!"

-The necessary sections of a ``.cabal`` file are placed directly into the script as a comment.
+The necessary sections of a package description that would otherwise be in a ``.cabal`` file are placed directly into the script as a comment.

 Use the familiar ``cabal run`` command to execute this script: